eroslyakov/react-todo/README.md

-simple todo app with react
+simple todo app with react and bootstrap